NwekeChidi/GraphQL/README.md

-# GraphQL Related Lessons and Projectsd
+# GraphQL Related Lessons and Projects